 - If we listed property for sale, it leaves the door open for office tension.
 One agent could directly or indirectly influence another; since our loyalty is the our clients, we shun the possibility of internal conflicts of interest.

-Everyone worked for the sellers:
+Part 1: Everyone worked for the sellers:

 Real estate brokerage, as practiced after World War II, was a fiduciary relationship between real estate brokers and a house seller.
 Real estate brokerages hired agents to market and sell houses for their best and highest price and terms.

-At this time, both MLS brokerages – and all agents – had a fiduciary duty to the seller of the house.
+Back in the day, both MLS brokerages – and all agents – had a fiduciary duty to the seller of the house.
 The agent who showed houses to the buyers was legally obligated to disclose any knowledge they gleaned from those buyers that could lead to the best deal for their client, the seller.

-Some worked for the buyers:
+Part 2: Some worked for the buyers: